 Nearly always, the Bassador inherits the short and stubby legs of the Basset parent.
 Though the facial features tend to lean more towards the Labrador side, with the exception of the iconic long ears seen in the Basset Hound.

 While the parent were bred for hunting, the Bassadors are solely bred for companionship.
 So you can expect an affectionate, sweet-natured and kind dog – similar to that of the Labrador parent.
-Even so, they could probably make decent hunters still.
+Despite being companions, they could probably make decent hunters still.

 Parents: Dachshund x Labrador mix

-The Dachsador isn’t the first Lab mix that comes to mind.
-Bred with the hotdog-like Dachshund and the family-favorite Labrador, the Dachsador is a surprisingly pleasant hybrid that’s slowly, but surely, gaining momentum in North America.
+The Dachsador won’t be the first Lab mix that comes to mind.
+Bred with the hotdog-like Dachshund and the family-favorite Lab, the Dachsador is a surprisingly pleasant hybrid that’s slowly, but surely, gaining a lot of momentum in North America.

 They are not big barkers, but have the alertness to make a decent watchdog.
 And like with all Lab mixes, the Dachsador will have a healthy energy level.
 On the bright side, a short and wiry coat means they’ll be fairly easy to groom.